 Manage Your Cholesterol

-Managing cholesterol is still a key element in reducing your risk of heart attack and stroke.
+Managing cholesterol a key element in reducing your risk of heart attack and stroke.

-- High levels of cholesterol, in particular LDL and triglycerides, can build up as plaque inside of blood vessels and raise the risk of a heart attack or a stroke.
+- High levels of LDL cholesterol can build up as plaque inside of blood vessels and raise the risk of a heart attack or a stroke.